Never on Sunday: Plot

-Self-employed prostitute and free spirit Ilya, in the port city of Piraeus, Greece, has a dedicated following of preferred "clients" whom she entertains at weekly receptions on Sundays, a day she takes off from "business."
+Self-employed prostitute and free spirit Ilya, in the port city of Piraeus, Greece, has a dedicated following of preferred "clients", whom she entertains at weekly receptions on Sundays, a day she takes off from "business".
 At the shipyard, when Ilya impulsively strips off her clothes to dive in for a dip in the ocean in her underwear, she challenges the "slaves" to join her, and many workers enthusiastically dive in.
 On his first day, Tonio, a half-Italian worker, becomes infatuated with the beautiful Ilya.
 He learns that popular Ilya "sets no prices and only goes with a client if she likes him."
 When Tonio asks Ilya if he has a chance with her that evening, Ilya teases him, saying she will be busy with the baker, the fruit man, and the butcher.
 Tonio becomes determined to win over Ilya exclusively for himself.

 Homer Thrace, an American scholar of classical Hellenic culture, believes that Ilya personifies how Greek culture decayed due to living by Stoic and Epicurean philosophies.
 According to Socrates, Plato, and Aristotle, as Homer believes, the great happiness is the joy of understanding.
 By contrast, Ilya sees life through her own idiosyncratic perspective, filtering out the negative.
 When Homer accompanies Ilya to see a performance of the classical drama Medea, Ilya sees Medea as a caring mother and wife who tricks her husband to win him back from a rival.
 Ilya refuses to accept that Medea is a ruthless wife who kills her own children to take revenge on her husband.
-Homer finds Ilya's relentlessly upbeat perspective incomprehensible.
+Homer finds Ilya's relentlessly upbeat perspective to be incomprehensible.
 Despite Ilya's clients urging Homer to leave Ilya as she is, Homer sees himself as Pygmalion, determined to mold Ilya into Galatea, reforming the prostitute to a happy moral life.